-The Neurology Residency Program at Cooper University Health Care is a four-year categorical program offering three resident positions for each year of training, which includes one year of preliminary internal medicine and 3 years of neurology training.
+The Neurology Residency Program at Cooper University Hospital is a four-year categorical program offering three resident positions for each year of training, which includes one year of preliminary internal medicine and 3 years of neurology training.
 The program reinforces clinical patient care and scholarly pursuits through our most valuable resource—our patients with diverse neurological disorders and backgrounds.

 Our state-of-the-art hospital provides training facilities for numerous residency programs and medical fellowships.
-House officers have primary patient care responsibility, while faculty serves to supervise and teach.
+House officers have primary patient care responsibility, while faculty serve to supervise and teach.
 This philosophy motivates trainees to become self-sufficient and confident graduates when they move on.
 Our program was initially awarded five-year accreditation by the ACGME, attesting to the high quality educational content of our clinical and didactic curriculum.

 - All of our neurology inpatients are cared for by attending faculty neurologists.
 This ensures close supervision and interaction of attending physicians and house staff and excellent bedside teaching.

-- Our accessible, full-time faculty are dedicated to teaching and patient care.
+- Accessible, full-time faculty dedicated to teaching and patient care.

-- We have an excellent, balanced mix of patients.
-Cooper is the only tertiary care hospital in southern New Jersey and receives a large number of tertiary referral patients.
+- An excellent, balanced mix of patients.
+Cooper is the only tertiary care hospital in southern New Jersey, hence receives a large number of tertiary referral patients.

-- Online access to thousands of journals and medical texts is available 24 hours a day.
+- Online access to thousands of journals and medical texts, available 24 hours a day.

-- Digital radiology is accessible from all hospital workstations as well as remotely.
+- Digital radiology accessible from all hospital workstations as well as remotely.